Abbyli3880/first1/README.md

-# Learning Github Version Control Concept through Youtube Tutuorial
+# Learning Github Version Control
 What is Version Control and How it looks like in Github?